JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler/Consideration_some_criticisms_Urantia_Book.md

 > "Whosoever will may come and partake freely of the water of life."

 ### 9. Criticism: _The Urantia Book_ almost completely ignores the prophets of the Old Testament.
-The reason for this is clear--the teachings of the prophets flatly contradict the scheme of _The Urantia Book._
+The reason for this is clear—the teachings of the prophets flatly contradict the scheme of _The Urantia Book._

 Again this critic has failed to read the book.
 There are hundreds of references to the Old Testament in _The Urantia Book_.
 [Papers 73-76](/en/The_Urantia_Book/73), [93-98](/en/The_Urantia_Book/93) are devoted wholly to the consideration of Old Testament persons, peoples, and religions.